denisidoro/navi/README.md

 ### Preventing execution

-If you run `navi --print`, the selected command won't be executed.
+If you run `navi --print`, the selected snippet won't be executed.
 It will be printed to stdout instead.

 ### Pre-filtering